Master of Occupational Therapy

 General Academic Information

 Our occupational therapy curriculum offers you exposure to many real-world scenarios that will test your knowledge.
-You’ll have multiple opportunities for client contact, ranging from children to older adults, schools to acute care to community wellness programs.
+You’ll have multiple opportunities for client contact, ranging from children to older adults, schools to acute care to outpatient adult rehabilitation.
 Some of these experiences are clinical fieldwork placements, while others are client evaluation and consultation in a classroom or community setting.
-In your first year, you’ll begin working with clients in the community to put theory into practice.
+In your first year, you’ll begin working with clients in the on-campus community clinic to put theory into practice.

-This is a full time graduate professional program taught in a blended format.
-Students interact with their classmates and professors online before and after in person classes, which focus on active learning and/or lab activities.
-Students apply to and enroll in one of three tracks, as determined by their educational background:
+This is a full-time graduate professional program taught in a hybrid format.
+Students interact with their classmates and professors online before and after in-person classes, which focus on active learning and/or lab activities.
+Students apply to and enroll in one of two tracks, as determined by their educational background:

 • High school students looking to earn a bachelor's and master's degree in under 5 years